Power-balancing dual-port grid-forming power converter control for renewable integration and hybrid AC/DC power systems: Stability analysis

-Algorithm~\ref{alg:removal} iteratively removes nodes from $\bar{\mc G}^i_0$ in $\mc C^i$ for which frequency synchronization to a node in $\mc D^i$ can be guaranteed, e.g., in a converter-dominated subgrid, machines that synchronize with ac/dc converters are removed.
-In a machine-dominated subgrid, machines that do not stabilize frequency but synchronize to converters or machines that stabilize frequency are removed.
+Applying Algorithm \ref{alg:removal} to simple graph structures (e.g., cycle graphs) and stability of the system with nominal graph ($\mu_{\max}\!=\!0$) results in the following corollary that highlights the importance of edges between nodes in ${\mc C}^i$ and ${\mc D}^i$. \begin{corollary}{\bf(Simple network structures)} For $\mu_{\max}=0$ and all $i \in \N_{[1,N_\ac]}$, if every node in ${\mc C}^i$ either \begin{enumerate} \item has an edge to a single-edge node in $\mc D^i$, or \item is part of a cycle that contains a node from ${\mc C}^i$ that has an edge to a single edge-node in ${\mc D}^i$, \end{enumerate} then there exists $K^i \in \N$ such that Algorithm~\ref{alg:removal} terminates with $\bar{{\mc C}}_{K^i}^i = \emptyset$. \end{corollary}

-The following proposition establishes that Assumption~\ref{assump:rank} holds if algorithm terminates with $\bar{{\mc C}}^i_K =\emptyset$.
-In other words, Algorithm~\ref{alg:removal} identifies ac subgrid topologies for which Assumption~\ref{assump:rank} holds independently of the exact parameters of the connections (i.e., edge weights). \begin{proposition} Assumption~\ref{assump:rank} holds if, for all $i \in \N_{[1,N_\ac]}$, there exists $K \in \N$ such that Algorithm~\ref{alg:removal} terminates with $\bar{{\mc C}}_K^i = \emptyset$. \end{proposition} The proof is given in the appendix.
-Applying Algorithm~\ref{alg:removal} and Proposition~\ref{prop:termination.removal.general} to simple graph structures (e.g., cycle graphs) results in the following corollary that highlights the importance of edges between nodes in ${\mc C}^i$ and $\mc D^i$. \begin{corollary} For all $i \in \N_{[1,N_\ac]}$, consider the graph $\bar{\mc G}^i_0$ from Definition~\ref{def:graph}.
-Assumption~\ref{assump:rank} holds if every node in ${\mc C}^i$ either \begin{enumerate} \item has an edge to a single-edge node in $\mc D^i$, or \item is part of a cycle that contains a node from ${\mc C}^i$ that has an edge to a single edge-node in ${\mc D}^i$. \end{enumerate} \end{corollary} The next section illustrates that Corollary~\ref{cor:cycles} is directly applicable for several common scenarios.
+In the most general case (e.g., allowing for synchronous condensers), the stability conditions depend on the system topology.
+By posing stronger requirements on the devices contained in each ac subgrid, the following topology independent result can be obtained.